Sampling of Geometries

 • smoothing_kernel: Smoothing kernel to be used for this system.
 See Smoothing Kernels.

-• smoothing_length: Smoothing length to be used for this system.
+• smoothing_length: Smoothing length to be used for the gradient estimation.
 See Smoothing Kernels.

 source